Language: EN

 secondNumber = numbers[1] # Accessing the second element of the list

-The optional null operator, or optional chaining, ?. is used in some languages, such as C# or JavaScript, to access properties or methods of an object without throwing an exception if the object is null.
+The null option operator, or optional chaining, ?. is used in some languages, such as C# or JavaScript, to access properties or methods of an object without generating an exception if the object is null.

 If the object we want to access is null, the result will be null.
-Let’s see an example in C# the ?. operator would be used like this
+Let’s see an example in C# where the operator ?. would be used like this:

 string text = null;